MarS-FM: Generative Modeling of Molecular Dynamics via Markov State Models: MD Emulators and the challenges of fixed lag time transitions

 \looseness=-1 \xhdr{Inference} MD-Emus need to be used autoregressively to generate {\em long} trajectories.
 This may lead to error accumulation, causing samples to progressively drift away from the data manifold. \citet{nam24generative} introduced a refinement step to address this, yet this comes at the expense of training a second network.
 Besides, using a larger $K$ does not fully resolve the problem, as the number of required samples often exceeds the maximum window feasible during training for larger proteins.

 \looseness=-1 The challenges faced by MD-Emus stem from fixed lag time transitions often being uninformative and failing to capture meaningful conformational changes across different energy minima.
-To overcome these limitations, we first need to apply a {\em coarse-grained representation} to MD data so to discard high-frequency information.
+To overcome these limitations, we first need to apply a coarse-grained representation to MD data so as to discard high-frequency information.
 To this aim, we rely on Markov State Models (MSMs) and introduce a novel class of generative flows to learn transitions directly among states (rather than frames).
+The key advantage is that, once trajectories have been clustered into metastable states, we are no longer restricted to training only on frame pairs of the form \(x_t \rightarrow x_{t+\tau}\) obtained by slicing the time series at a fixed resolution.
+Instead, any pair of frames assigned to successive MSM states can be used for training, greatly increasing the number and diversity of informative transitions.